 hand-made Rhine-washed lumpy paper

-under the supervision of Erasmus of Rotterdam”
+under the supervision of Erasmus of Rotterdam

-I remember looking up from this poem and staring at the very cathedral it had just mentioned, noting also that, due to the current flight routes, I had followed the journey itself mere days before; travelling from Basel through Colmar to get to the city due to direct flights being available only in the warmer months.
 Sebald’s work has always had an uncanny aspect when read, not least because he has the ability to draw upon things that, though seemingly inconsequential, gain meaning at the strangest of times and on a deeply personal level.
-I used to call this the writer’s Phantom Coincidence because, unlike most other writers I have come across, he seems to have laid subtle hints, especially in regards to places and buildings, that always eventually manage to find their way underneath my own footsteps in reality.
-What Cole rightly labels as Sebald’s “opacity” is really an element that is always in some stage of process rather than a forever hidden enigma.
+I used to call this the writer’s ability to conjure Phantom Coincidences because, unlike most other writers, he laid subtle, obscure hints, especially in regards to places and buildings, that always eventually manage to find their way underneath the footsteps of many personal realities eventually.
+What Cole rightly labels as Sebald’s ‘opacity’ is really an element that is always in some stage of process rather than a forever hidden enigma.

-This sense of Phantom Coincidence has happened to me before with Sebald’s writing; finding something uncanny in certain elements of The Rings Of Saturn especially where I only later found out that several places – of which are visited in the book and which lingered in my thoughts after first reading – were visited in childhood and held similar aspects to what the writer described.
-Vague memories of getting lost on Dunwich Heath in particular come to mind.
-But there was something else that came with reading this fragment of poem, not least the coincidence that Cole had chosen this specific part.
-It’s rendered even more odd considering that the line he begins his quote on doesn’t even start with mentioning the cathedral but with “Banhof von Metz,” and a further four lines detailing earlier parts of the trip before this segment of the stanza.
+Vague memories of getting lost on Dunwich Heath in particular came to mind.
+But there was something more that came with reading the fragment of poem rather than the novel, not least the coincidence that Cole had chosen this specific part.
+It is rendered even more odd considering that the line he begins his quote on doesn’t even start with mentioning the cathedral but with the Banhof von Metz, and a further four lines detailing earlier parts of the trip before this segment of the stanza.
+It is simply coincidence, but it no doubt lends power to a work when experienced personally.
+I cannot convince you, the reader, of its power until it actually happens to you.

-Cole picks up on the shift of languages and uses this as further proof of the poem’s indecipherable qualities.
+Cole picks up on the shift of varying languages and uses this as further proof of the poem’s indecipherable qualities.
 Even in the small quoted section, beside a number of place names from differing countries, the language switches between English, French and German.
 This is more obvious and, at first, puzzling with the stanza given its full context as follows:

-“Départ quai huit minuit seize
+Départ quai huit minuit seize

 le train pour Milan via St. Gotthard